 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the consolidated financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets, including tax loss and credit carryforwards, and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
-Deferred income tax expense represents the change during the period in the deferred tax assets and deferred tax assets and liabilities.
-The components of the deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
+Deferred income tax expense represents the change during the period in the deferred tax assets and deferred tax liabilities.
+The components of the deferred tax assets and liabilities are individually classified as current and non-current based on their characteristics.
+Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.

 The recognition, measurement and disclosure of uncertain tax positions recognized in an enterprise's consolidated financial statements are based on a more-likely-than-not recognition threshold.
-The Company did not have any unrecognized tax benefits at June 30, 2018 and December 31, 2017.
+The Company did not have any unrecognized tax benefits at September 30, 2018 and December 31, 2017.
 When necessary, the Company would accrue penalties and interest related to unrecognized tax benefits as a component of income tax expense.